 Almost any cancer can spread to the liver.
-Cancers that may spread to the liver include:
+Cancers that can spread to the liver include:

 Treatment depends on:

 When the cancer has spread to the liver and other organs, whole-body (systemic) chemotherapy is usually used.
-The type of chemotherapy is determined by theoriginal type of cancer.
+The type of chemotherapy used depends on the original type of cancer.

 How well you do depends on the location of the original cancer and how much it has spread to the liver or anywhere else.
-Rarely, surgery to remove the liver tumors may lead to a cure.
-This is usually only possible in patients with certain tumor types (for example, colorectal cancer), and when there are a limited number of tumors in the liver.
+In rare cases, surgery to remove the liver tumors leads to a cure.
+This is usually only possible when there are a limited number of tumors in the liver.

-Complications are generally the result of tumors spreading to a large area of the liver.
+Complications are often the result of tumors spreading to a large area of the liver.

 They can include:

-Call your health care provider if you have cancer and suspect that it has spread to the liver.
-Anyone who has had a type of cancer that can spread to the liver should be aware of the signs and symptoms listed above, and call a physician if any of these develop.
+Anyone who has had a type of cancer that can spread to the liver should be aware of the signs and symptoms listed above, and call the doctor if any of these develop.